 3. Describe the situation and avoid accusations

 Don’t come into a feedback meeting guns blazing.
 Performance conversations are a time for both parties to discuss issues and opportunities for improvement.
-But it’s difficult for employees to receive and act on feedback effectively if they’re immediately put on the defensive.
+However it’s difficult for employees to receive and act on feedback effectively if they’re immediately put on the defensive.

 Instead, focus on concrete behaviors or performance.
 You don’t want to come across as combative or accusatory.
 Lay out the situation as you see it and understand it.
 Then give your employee a chance to respond.

 After you’ve shared your side, pause to allow your employee to respond.
 This gives them the chance to address your version of events and clarify or explain where their experience or interpretation differs.